grhkm21/rust-dfa-nfa-regex/README.md

 #### Visualization

 -   [x] Implement exporting NFA to `.dot`
+    -   [ ] Add colors to start and end states
 -   [ ] Implement exporting NFA to `.png`
 -   [ ] Implement exporting DFA to `.dot`
 -   [ ] Implement exporting DFA to `.png`